 If not treated early, the plant may lose a significant number of leaves, which can reduce growth and negatively impact yields.
 Fortunately, magnesium deficiency in cannabis is relatively easy to fix once correctly identified.
+This article covers all you need to know about magnesium and cannabis plants, and how to identify and solve a magnesium deficiency.

 Quick Diagnosis: Is This Magnesium Deficiency?